 On this page, the network data from the selected host is presented from different perspectives under the following tabs:

-Host: Basic information for the host and a summary of the most important information from the other tabs
+Host: Basic information for the host and a summary of the most important information from the other tabs.

-Traffic: Information on the layer 4 protocol (TCP and UDP) for an overview as a pie chart and detailed as a table
+Traffic: Information on the layer 4 protocol (TCP and UDP) for an overview as a pie chart and detailed as a table.

 Packets: Distribution of flags in TCP connections.
 Flags indicate a certain state of the connection or provide additional information.
-The most frequently used flags are SYN (synchronisation), ACK (acknowledgement), FIN (finish) and RST (reset).
+The most frequently used flags are SYN (synchronization), ACK (acknowledgement), FIN (finish) and RST (reset).